-Maharashtra Govt formation: Raut calls on Guv, Fadanvis meets Shah, Pawar at Sonia's residence
+Shiv Sena not acting as an obstacle in government formation, says Sanjay Raut

 We are waiting and watching.
 Our doors are open to discussions with Shiv Sena.
 There will be no compromise on the CM post.
 We are open to the distribution of ministerial portfolios, ANI reported BJP as saying, while quoting sources.

+Independent MLA Ravi Rana has reportedly extended support to the BJP.
+News 18 reports say that some Sena MLAs may have been in touch with the BJP.

-NCP chief Sharad Pawar would be meeting Sonia Gandhi Shortly.
+NCP chief Sharad Pawar met Sonia Gandhi in the national capital.

 Amid the impasse, the Sena also appeared to have reached out to the NCP as its senior leader and former deputy chief minister Ajit Pawar on Sunday disclosed to reporters a message sent to him by Raut.